VictoriaMetrics/VictoriaMetrics/docs/keyConcepts.md

 ### What is a metric

-Simply put, `metric` - is a measure or observation of something.
-The measurement can be used to describe the process, compare it to other processes, perform some calculations with it, or even define events to trigger on reaching user-defined thresholds.
+Simply put, `metric` - is a numeric measure or observation of something.

 The most common use-cases for metrics are: